 As many substances impair a person’s ability to handle their emotions effectively, you may notice a drug user dealing with extreme mood swings.
 A person abusing drugs will also become increasingly erratic in their behaviour due to the stark contrast between a high and the withdrawal phase.
 Co-occurring mental health disorders can also be amplified by drug use.

-Due to the fact that substance abuse is an experience that comes with a lot of social stigma, the user will often appear ashamed and paranoid about their situation and therefore become reclusive.
+Since substance abuse is an experience that comes with a lot of social stigma, the user will often appear ashamed and paranoid about their situation and therefore become reclusive.
 When confronted about their use, the person will often be hostile and defensive in an attempt to hide their problem.

 A frequent drug user will often prioritise using their chosen substance above everything else, meaning that their usual interests will begin to wane.
 This is particularly apparent if a person becomes unenthusiastic about the people or hobbies they’re usually passionate about.

-The signs of dependence explained above tend to present themselves in the early stages, however it’s important to remember that dependence often takes over a person’s life if left untreated.
+The signs of dependence explained above tend to present themselves in the early stages, however, it’s important to remember that dependence often takes over a person’s life if left untreated.
 From untreated symptoms stems a variety of potential long-term effects that will increase in severity the longer they are ignored.

 The personal and psychological consequences are life-changing.
 Many patients experience strained or broken relationships as a result of their behaviour, including family breakdown.
 Long-term mental health problems are also common, with suicidal thoughts and behaviours being reported by many of those struggling.